Smirnoff Logo

 Smirnoff LogoSmirnoff Logo PNG

-The premium quality and majesty of the double-headed eagle are reflected in the Smirnoff logo.
-The strong taste and purity of the drink are visible in tones and symbols thanks to a special filtration system.
+The Smirnoff logo reflects the premium quality and majesty of the double-headed eagle.
+The drink’s strong taste and purity are visible in tones and symbols thanks to a special filtration system.
 The emblem belongs to one of the most sought-after and well-known brands.

 Smirnoff: Brand overview